By David Joel Miller.

 Most people will continue to struggle long after they should have changed directions.
 Who wants to admit they are an alcoholic?
 Who wants to say they have Bipolar Disorder or any other form of mental illness.
 I do not remember Alcoholic or Schizophrenic being included in the list of future careers when I was back in high school.
 It can be reassuring to tell yourself that you are not that bad.
 But some of us got there anyway.

 So if there is some sort of bottom, lower than where you are, it can give you the false sense that you are not as bad as someone else.
 People fool themselves for a long time because they can believe that alcoholics are homeless bums.
 The truth is more than 90% of alcoholics have full-time jobs.
-People with Bipolar Disorder fool themselves by thinking they are more productive, creative or have more energy than others until they crash.
+People with Bipolar Disorder fool themselves into thinking they are more productive, creative or have more energy than others until they crash.

 So hitting bottom is different for different people.
 For one person the realization they have the disease of alcoholism will come after the first DUI or the first unpleasant incident with the family.
 Other people will continue to try to control their drinking, complete with recurrent episodes of out of control drinking until they have been sentenced to a fifth or tenth program, or have done more years in prison than on the street.